 IKAR is a collaborative undertaking that relies on the contribution of a wealth of talented and dedicated people.
 Here are some of them.

-Sharon Brous had no interest in becoming a rabbi until a bewildering weekend in the Old City of Jerusalem where she accidentally stumbled upon the answers to all of life’s questions.
+Rabbi Brous had no interest in becoming a rabbi until a bewildering weekend in the Old City of Jerusalem where she accidentally stumbled upon the answers to all of life’s questions.
 Three hours later, she realized that the answers were facile and unconvincing but she determined that she would devote her life to grappling with the questions.
 Barely knowing the words to Kiddush, she enrolled in Rabbinical School and dove full force into serious Jewish learning and practice.
-Years later, as a rabbi, she found herself drawn not only to those already invested in Jewish life, but also to the deeply disaffected.
-The people who wouldn’t even walk in the door.
+As a rabbi, she found herself drawn not only to those already invested in Jewish life, but also to the deeply disaffected.
+Those who wouldn’t even walk in the door.
 She began dreaming up ways to make Jewish learning, ritual and community compelling and meaningful even for those alienated by conventional religion.
-In 2004 Brous, Melissa Balaban and a handful of young entrepreneurial Jews set out to build IKAR, a laboratory for bold, imaginative Jewish practice – which quickly became one of the fastest growing Jewish communities in the country and a model for inspiring Jews from the most marginalized to the most engaged.
+In 2004 Rabbi Brous, Melissa Balaban and a handful of young entrepreneurial Jews set out to build IKAR, a laboratory for bold, imaginative Jewish practice – which quickly became one of the fastest growing Jewish communities in the country and a model for inspiring Jews from the most marginalized to the most engaged.

 Hillel majored in musicology, and specialized in composition, classical guitar, the renaissance lute and pop music.
 He went on to co-found the Jewish rap band MOT.
 The son of a rabbinical scholar, Hillel has spent his life expressing his love of yiddishkeit.
 He spent several years living in Israel, has cantored during High Holy Days since his high school years, and has been the bar mitzvah tutor at Beth Am in Los Angeles since 1991.
 In addition to leading IKAR services, he spends his time writing his own Jewish music and posing as an international male tweed model.
 Contact Hillel at email@example.com.